graemetlloyd/ProjectBlackFish/README.md

 # ProjectBlackFish

-GitHub repo for the cetacean metatree project
+GitHub repo for the cetacean metatree project.

+To do:

+- Add explanation of folder structure.